-- 5.5.1 In determining the maximum period for which investments may be held, we will have regard to our most recent cash-flow forecast (Schedule 7 to our Treasury Management Practices).
+- 5.5.1 In determining the maximum period for which investments may be held, we will have regard to our most recent cash-flow forecast.
 We will not enter into an investment where our cash-flow forecast indicates that, as a result of that investment, we would be forced to borrow money in a future year that we would not otherwise have had to borrow. - 5.5.2 We will ensure that, at the time of making a new investment, long-term investments (investments of one year's duration or more) constitute no more than 50% of our total pool of investments.